apify/apify-docs/docs/actor/input_schema.md

 ![Apify actor input schema proxy]({{@asset actor/images/input-schema-proxy.png}})

-The object where proxy configuration is stored has the following structure:
+The object where the proxy configuration is stored has the following structure:

     {
         // Indicates whether Apify Proxy was selected.
         "useApifyProxy": Boolean,

         // Array of Apify Proxy groups.
 Is missing or null if Apify Proxy's
-        // automatic mode was selected or proxies are not used.
+        // automatic mode was selected or if proxies are not used.
         "apifyProxyGroups": String[],

         // Array of custom proxy URLs.
 Is missing or null if custom proxies were not used.
         "proxyUrls": String[],
     }

-Example of an blackbox object:
+Example of a blackbox object:

     {
         "title": "User object",